A place to land, where every part of you is welcome.

 Interactive

-The mental health field is unfortunately far from immune to the impacts of systemic and institutional oppression.
-As a therapist, I believe it’s my responsibility to offer real safety and affirming care to marginalized individuals in my practice.
-I value all of the facets of your unique identity and welcome you to bring your whole self into the work.
-I’m committed to providing a space that is intentionally: culturally responsive, antiracist, decolonial, gender inclusive, queer affirming, neurodiversity affirming, and inclusive of all body sizes and abilities.
+I value all facets of your unique identity and welcome you to bring your whole self into the work.
+I’m continually shaping my practice to be culturally attuned, antiracist, decolonial, gender inclusive, queer affirming, neurodiversity affirming, and inclusive of all body sizes and abilities.

 Inclusive & Affirming